-Communication in the workplace is very important for companies to work efficiently and be productive.
+Communication plays a vital role in the workplace as it is very important for companies to work efficiently and be productive.
 Employees can experience increased morale, productivity, and commitment if they can communicate up and down a company’s communication chain.

-Employers who spend time and energy creating open communication lines will quickly create trust among employees, resulting in productivity, performance, and overall morale.
+A leader who spends time and energy creating open communication lines will quickly create trust among team members, resulting in productivity, performance, and overall morale.
 At the same time, employees who communicate effectively with their colleagues, managers, and customers continue to be valuable assets to a company.

-Poor communication in the work place will inevitably lead to non-motivated staff that can begin to question their confidence in their skills and organizations.
+Failure of communicating effectively in the workplace will inevitably lead to non-motivated staff that can begin to question their confidence in their skills and organizations.

 When employees have the opportunity to express their ideas openly, they are more likely to present their ideas without fear of ridicule or retaliation.
 Innovation is highly dependent on this, and an organization that promotes communication is more likely to be innovative.

 Communication can be seen internally and externally.
 By associating yourself internally and by establishing strong communication lines, you ensure the consistency of the externally delivered message.
 Each growth project is based on solid communication and the fact that all internal or external stakeholders are on the same page.

 When executives are strong communicators, they can better manage their teams.
 When you are a strong communicator, it is much simpler to delegate activities, manage conflicts, motivate and build relationships (all important responsibilities of an administrator).
 Effective communication not only talks to people, but give them the opportunity to talk to each other.
 Strong communication channels are essential.